lipedb/Android-Challenge-Pizza/README.md

-# GUARANA ANDROID EVALUATION #
+# Pizza Locations #

-This test consists in building a simple application that will allow users to find currently open coffee shops around them.
+This test consists in building a simple application that will allow users to find currently open pizza places around them.

-There is no account creation needed in this project.
-You have 5 hours maximum to complete the project.

-All the elements provided below are sufficient and no answers will be given during this test by Guarana’s team.
-If you are facing a technical choice, you will have to make your own decision keeping in mind:
+For this project we will need GMaps & ForSquare accounts.
+(If you are a company that is here to know my work, send me an email, I will gladly send you the necessary credentials)

 ## Screens